 - Follow strict animal welfare and environmental practices

-Certification is carried out by independent organisations that audit farms, processing facilities, and supply chains to ensure compliance with established standards.
+Independent organisations carry out certification by auditing farms, processing facilities, and supply chains to ensure compliance with established standards.1

 Major Organic Agriculture Certification Standards Used in Thailand